emlid/emlid-docs/docs/reach/common/quickstart/ntrip-workflow.md

 This guide explains how to configure Reach to get correction messages from NTRIP service.

 !!! tip ""
 	NTRIP correction input setup can be done at home before the survey.
-In that case, you just need to connect Reach to the Internet in a field.
+In that case, you just need to connect Reach to the Internet in the field.

 ##Update Reach